 Peer-to-peer fundraising is a fundraising strategy that empowers individuals to raise money on behalf of a cause via online fundraising pages.
-This method leverages existing social networks to maximize the impact of a fundraising campaign.
+This method leverages existing social networks to maximize the impact of a virtual fundraising campaign.

 We’ll cover a lot here, including: